 Make sure that the questions on the review align with the mission and values of the organization.
 This helps you keep the mission front of mind and allows your employees to do the same.

 If you have managers that will be conducting reviews, make sure you train them on how to do reviews and hold them accountable to get the job done.
 You might be missing out on the development of a key employee if you aren’t consistent with this process.

 Review how the job is being performed, not the employee personally.
 The factors you are judging this employee on must be relevant to the job.
 Inform employees of the standards you are holding them accountable to and how you came to the determining factors in their performance rating.

 As an employer, you need to have a standardized, well-documented procedure that is consistent across the board.
 If you put an employee on a performance plan and they believe they are not the only one that underperforms in the areas you cite, it would behoove you to have performance reviews with other employees documented that prove otherwise.

 Keep great records of your reviews.
 We recommend retaining for seven years as a best practice but the minimum is one year after the creation of the document (Title VII, ADEA, ADA, and GINA).
 California requires retention of 3 years after termination of employment (CA Labor Code 1198.5.
 FEHA).

 You should let your employees comment on the evaluation and get their feedback on the review.
 Have the employees sign off on the documentation (they don’t have to agree) to acknowledge that they have seen it.
 You should have the review process outlined in your handbook to communicate when it will happen and how.

 Don’t miss out on an opportunity to identify issues with an employee before a major problem develops.
-You can increase retention, improve employee development, and get more out of your team by taking the time to analyze what they are doing and how they can improve.
+By implementing modern performance reviews you can increase retention, improve employee development, and get more out of your team by taking the time to analyze what they are doing and how they can improve.